 It’s no secret that college tuition is expensive.
 Students and parents save for years to pay for higher education, but sometimes that’s just not enough.
-According to Sallie Mae’s study, “How America Pays for College 2021 ,” parent income and savings covered 45% of college costs while student income and savings covered 8% of the costs.
+According to a Sallie Mae® study, “How America Pays for College 2021 ,” parent income and savings covered 45% of college costs while student income and savings covered 8% of the costs.

 To top it all off, the financial aid application process can be confusing.
 Between federal aid and other scholarships, it can be difficult to keep everything straight.

 Taking the effort to apply for financial aid early can have a positive impact on your tuition bill.
-Here are some other FAFSA tips for navigating the financial aid application process to help you feel more prepared for what’s ahead.
+Below we highlight seven financial aid secrets you should know.

 You may be out of luck if you apply for assistance after your university’s financial aid office has met their budget for the year.
 Some states have early winter deadlines for awarding scholarships and grants.
 Tennessee residents, for example, must complete their FAFSA by February 1 to be considered for a state-funded Tennessee Student Assistance Award grant.

-In Connecticut, all applications for financial aid are due February 15th.
-You can check the deadlines for financial aid in your state through the Department of Education’s website .
+You can check the deadlines for financial aid in your state through the U.S. Department of Education’s Federal Student Aid website .